spikewilliams/spydock/README.md

     docker run -d=true -p=8888:8888 --name spydock-notebook -e PASSWORD=your_notebook_password spikewilliams/spydock

-If you have pulled this repository from git, you can use the .bat or .sh scripts to launch the spydock environment.
+If you have pulled this repository from github, you can use the .bat or .sh scripts to launch the spydock environment.
 For windows, run:

     start_spydock.bat <your_notebook_password>